 - 1. I can confirm that my child has been diagnosed with anaphylaxis and has been prescribed an adrenaline auto-injector - 2.
 My child has a working, in-date adrenaline auto-injector, clearly labelled with their name, which they will bring with them to school every day. - 3.
 In the event of my child displaying symptoms of anaphylaxis, and if their adrenaline autoinjector is not available or is unusable, I consent for my child to receive an adrenaline autoinjector held by the school for such emergencies.

 Signed: Date:

+-

 Name (print)

 Child's name:

+Child's name:

 Class:

-^{}Under guidance from the DfE Guidance On the use of adrenaline auto-injectors in schools September 2017
+Under guidance from the DfE Guidance On the use of adrenaline auto-injectors in schools September 2017 APPENDIX J

-APPENDIX I

 Medicines administered log